 Including nearly ten years of clinical service of counseling adolescents, adults, seniors, and families, I am a Licensed Professional Counselor (LPC) and a Licensed Clinical Alcohol and Drug Counselor (LCADC) in the State of New Jersey.
 I am also a National Certified Counselor (NCC) and a Certified Clinical Mental Health Counselor (CCMHC) through the National Board of Certified Counselors (NBCC).
 I am a certified brainspotting practitioner that assists clients struggling with overt anxiety and trauma and I have a certification as a human-animal intervention specialist that enables me to incorporate animal-assisted therapy in treatment planning.
 With a broad spectrum of services and experience available, I like to conduct therapy in a way that can be easily modified or adapted week-to-week to address any given concerns that may arise.

-Daniela Olivera, Therapist:
+Daniela Olivera, Associate Director:

 Area of Expertise: